- Anatomical sequences with multiple contrasts are following BEP001.

 <task> tags are

-relational.
+relational, as described below.
 Tasks that were repeated twice have separate

 <run> tags (

 gambling duration: approximately 4 minutes.
 Participants were asked to guess whether a hidden number (represented by a “?” during 1500ms) was above or below 5 (Delgado et al. 2000).
 They indicated their choice using a button press, and were then shown the actual number.
 If they guessed correctly they were told they won money (+$1.00,